zhujunsan/magisk_files/notes.md

 - Keep module disabled when a module is upgraded
 - Inherit app namespace before isolating namespace (if supported)

-## Magisk Manager (d6062944) (295)
+## Magisk Manager (7e133b0c) (296)
-- Hide non relevant options in install screen
+- Fix dialogs getting messed up when hiding keyboard multiple times
+- Make sure SafetyNet fragment is exited when the dialog is dismissed
-- Updated `snet.jar` to prevent crashes on release builds
+- Properly tested and tweaked to run on Android 4.2+
+- Internal code cleanups